-Zoom links for Collaboration will be sent via the McKinney Vento list serv.
+Reminders for collaborations and zoom links will be sent via the McKinney Vento list serv.

-Zoom links for Office Hours will be sent via the McKinney Vento list serv.
+Reminders for office hours and zoom links will be sent via the McKinney Vento list serv.

 The McKinney Vento (Homeless) Listserv is used to send out information, updates, conference dates and professional development opportunities to LEA's.